Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Include any relevant experience you’ve gained from volunteering or internships
+- List any relevant experience you have gained through volunteering or interning

-- Note any achievements or responsibilities you took on during these roles.
+- Remark any achievements or responsibilities you took on during these roles.

 References: